Colombia seeks to join the Chinese Development Bank while Latin America is moving away from Washington - ExBulletin

 To date, the new development bank has approved loans for 122 infrastructure projects totaling more than $ 40 billion in areas such as transport, sanitation and clean energy, according to Rousseff.

 Petro, addressing journalists in China on Saturday, said Colombia is committed to buying shares of $ 512 million at the bank.
-He said that he was particularly excited by the possibility of obtaining the support of the new development bank for a 120 -kilometer (75 mile), or railway channel, connecting the Atlantic and Pacific Ocean coasts in Colombia which, according to him, would position the country at the heart of trade between South America and Asia.
+He said that he was particularly excited by the possibility of obtaining the support of the new development banks for a 120 -kilometer (75 mile), or railway channel, connecting the coasts of Colombias Atlantic and the Pacific who, according to him, would position the country at the heart of the trade between South America and Asia.

 Colombia is the second country in Latin America to try to reach the bank after little Uruguay asked for its number of members in 2021.

-But the traditional role of Colombia as an American ally and guardian in the war against drugs is likely to lift eyebrows in Washington.
-The US State Department said this week that it would vigorously oppose the financing of projects related to the Chinese belt and road initiative in Latin America.
-Petro signed up for the initiative at a summit with his colleagues from the left of Brazil and China.
+But the traditional role of Colombias as an ally and war guard against the United States in the war against drugs, is likely to lift eyebrows in Washington.
+The US State Department said this week that it would vigorously oppose the financing of projects related to the Chinas belt and road initiative in Latin America after the support of Petros supporting the strategy at a summit with its fellow leftist leaders in Brazil and China.

 Petro, a former left guerrilla warfare, said that he would not be dissuaded by American pressure and reaffirmed that Colombia was trying to stay neutral in a new era of geopolitical disputes.